-Then, you see your fire starting to go out and it is getting cold outside and you are frantically searching for anything and everything that you can burn to get that groove back.
+It is *so* easy to praise God when all is good in the world.
+When things are running smoothly, and all things are moving and grooving in a good flow.
+I picture my family and me sitting around a campfire singing Kumbaya.
+Then, you see your fire starting to go out, and it is getting cold outside, and you are frantically searching for anything and everything that you can burn to get that groove back.

 Before you know it, a bird flies overhead and he pees on your ember.
-Your flame is gone and you are sitting there…cold…in the dark.
-You think it can’t get much worse but you have eaten that last s’more.
+Your flame is gone, and you are sitting there…cold…in the dark.
+You think it can’t get much worse, but you have eaten that last s’more.
 No heat, no light, no food…..doable, sucky, but doable.
 Then the monsoon hits and you feel like you will never be out of this space and your fire will never come back.

 We started high dose steroids, while hospitalized.
 We also started our first, of many IVIG treatments.
 The IVIG was done monthly.
 Closely following coming home (in the hospital for about 12 days), we start Rituximab (a type of chemo).
 The total on that was about 4 treatments.
 Since those were not working, we moved to add in ACTH.
 This is a dose shot that we gave him daily.
 It is another type of steroid.
 We did this for about 3 mths.
-All this did was MAGNIFY his rages, insomnia, and severe OCD tendencies.
-My sweet little boy was…………….not there anymore.
-He was like a raging animal that constantly stayed in a fight or flight mode.
+All this did was to MAGNIFY his rages, insomnia, and severe OCD tendencies.
+My sweet little boy was not there anymore.
+He was like a raging animal that always stayed in a fight or flight mode.

-All tests came back the same and while he was at the hospital, the ocular flutter reappeared which made her believe that it was OMS (confusing I know).
+All tests came back the same, and while he was at the hospital, the ocular flutter reappeared which made her believe that it was OMS (confusing I know).
 So, in the end, we felt confident in this “clinical” diagnosis.
 She said, in her opinion, she would try the protocol again, but that is something I needed to discuss with our regular neuro, as she was just confirming a diagnosis.